AkiyukiOkayasu/AudioApplicationTemplate/README.md

 # AudioApplicationTemplate
-My template for audio application using JUCE framework(Mac only).
+My template for audio application using JUCE framework.